 Administrative justice (správní soudnictví) is a two-layer system.
 Specialized administrative chambers or specialized single-judges at regional courts hear and rule on cases related to administrative law at first instance.
-T he Supreme Administrative Court (Nejvyšší správní soud), which is the highest judicial body specialized exclusively in the field of administrative justice, as a court of second instance decides on cassation complaints (a type of remedy against a decision of a regional court in matters of administrative justice) and as a court of first instance decides on other matters specified by law (Art.
+The Supreme Administrative Court (Nejvyšší správní soud), which is the highest judicial body specialized exclusively in the field of administrative justice, as a court of second instance decides on cassation complaints (a type of remedy against a decision of a regional court in matters of administrative justice) and as a court of first instance decides on other matters specified by law (Art.
 12 (1) CAJ 2002).

 Regional courts as administrative courts provide protection against a decision of an administrative authority, protection against inaction by an administrative authority, and protection against unlawful interference by an administrative authority.
+They also provide protection against unlawful measure of a general nature, which is a hybrid form between an administrative decision and a regulation.

-The jurisdiction of the Supreme Administrative Court besides ruling on cassation complaints comprises e lectoral matters (including presidential election), matters of a local and regional referendum and matters of political parties and political movements including their dissolution.
-It also provides protection against unlawful measure of a general nature, which is a hybrid form between an administrative decision and a regulation The Supreme Administrative Court is also called to decide some conflicts of competence between administrative authorities (competence conflicts between authorities of state administration on one side and authorities of self-governing units on the other side, conflicts between self-governing units versus each other and conflicts between authorities of central state administration versus each other, cf. Art.
+The jurisdiction of the Supreme Administrative Court besides ruling on cassation complaints comprises state-wide electoral matters (including the presidential election), andmatters of political parties and political movements including their dissolution.
+The Supreme Administrative Court is also called to decide some conflicts of competence between administrative authorities (competence conflicts between authorities of state administration on one side and authorities of self-governing units on the other side, conflicts between self-governing units versus each other and conflicts between authorities of central state administration versus each other, cf. Art.
 97 (1) CAJ 2002).
-It is also the disciplinary court in matters of judges, state prosecutors and enforcement agents.
+The Supreme Administrative Court is also the disciplinary court in matters of judges, state prosecutors and enforcement agents.

 The decisions of the Supreme Administrative Court are published in two ways.
 Firstly, there is the official Collection of the Decisions of the Supreme Administrative Court (Sbírka rozhodnutí Nejvyššího správního soudu), which the Court publishes monthly in a paper edition in cooperation with Wolters Kluwer Czech Republic Publishing.
 This Collection contains a selection of crucial decisions of the Supreme Administrative Court.
 Secondly, all Court’s decisions are also made publicly available (in Czech only) on the website of the Court.